Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 • Donations to political parties

-• Exchange or disposal of property under the Agricultural Land Consolidation Laws, with the exemption including gains accrued from an exchange of property that are used to acquire new property.
-In case a new property is acquired, the tax would be implemented upon the disposal of that new property
+• Exchange or disposal of property under the Agricultural Land Consolidation Laws, with the exemption including gains accrued from an exchange of property that is used to acquire new property.
+In case a new property is acquired, the tax would be implemented upon the disposal of that new property.

 The Cyprus VAT rate is 19 percent.
 However, there are certain goods and services in Cyprus that are tax-exempt from VAT, and they include: